FAQ

 How does the event work?

-On Friday, June 7th, At an undisclosed location in SF at 7:30 pm, we’ll match up 20 musical acts with 20 filmmakers.
-Each pairing will create a music video that weekend, finishing up by Sunday night at 8 PM.
+On a Friday night, at an undisclosed location, we match up 15 musical acts with 15 filmmakers.
+Each pairing will create a music video that weekend, finishing up by Sunday night.

 I think my company would be a great partner or sponsor.